Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: A finite number of scales

 We can now formulate several equivalent versions of LDDMM matching with multiple scales.
-The most straight-forward way is to do matching with a kernel, which is a sum of kernels of different scales.
-This is the approach considered in \cite{Risser_MK}. \begin{definition}[LDDMM with Sum-of-Kernels] Registering $I_0$ to $I_{\text{targ}}$ is done by finding the minimizer $v(t)$ of
+The most straight-forward way is to do matching with a kernel which is a sum of kernels of different scales.
+This is the approach considered in \cite{Risser_MK}. \begin{defi}[LDDMM with sum-of-kernels] Registering the image $I_0$ to the image $I_{\on{target}}$ is done by finding the minimiser $v(t)$ of

-where $K=\sum_{i=0}^n K_i$ is a sum of $n$ kernels. \end{definition} The corresponding simultaneous multiscale registration problem, where one assigns to each scale a separate vector field is a special case of the kernel bundle method proposed in \cite{SommerKernelBundle1} and \cite{SommerKernelBundle2}. \begin{definition}[Simultaneuous Multiscale Registration] Registering $I_0$ to $I_{\text{targ}}$ is done by finding the minimizing $n$-tuple $(v_1(t),\ldots,v_n(t))$ of
+where $\ph(t)$ is the flow of $v(t)$ and $H$ is the RKHS with kernel $\mathsf{k}=\sum_{i=1}^n \mathsf{k}_i$. \end{defi} The corresponding simultaneous multiscale registration problem, where one assigns to each scale a separate vector field, is a special case of the kernel bundle method proposed in \cite{SommerKernelBundle1} and \cite{SommerKernelBundle2}. \begin{defi}[Simultaneous multiscale registration] Registering $I_0$ to $I_{\on{target}}$ is done by finding the minimising $n$-tuple $(v_1(t),\ldots,v_n(t))$ of

-where $\ph(t)$ is the flow of the vector field $v(t) = \sum_{i=1}^n v_i(t)$. \end{definition} The geometric version of the multiscale registration not only uses separate vector fields for each scale, but also decomposes the diffeomorphisms according to scales and can be defined as follows. \begin{definition}[LDDMM with a Semidirect Product] Registering $I_0$ to $I_{\text{targ}}$ is done by finding the minimizing $n$-tuple $(v_1(t),\ldots,v_n(t))$ of
+where $\ph(t)$ is the flow of the vector field $v(t) = \sum_{i=1}^n v_i(t)$. \end{defi} The geometric version of the multiscale registration not only uses separate vector fields for each scale, but also decomposes the diffeomorphisms according to scales and can be defined as follows. \begin{defi}[LDDMM with a semidirect product] Registering $I_0$ to $I_{\on{target}}$ is done by finding the minimising $n$-tuple $(v_1(t),\ldots,v_n(t))$ of